wongyouth/chinacity/README.md

     },
     ...
   ]
+}
 ```

-### Output China cities data with short name.
+### Outputs China cities data with short name.

     $ chinacity -s > areas.json

-The Result json looks like
+The result looks like

 ```
 {